Stress, Fatigue leading to Anxiety m4ster_Br3nt 2022-03-28T03:32:20+00:00

 Individuals can experience any of the signs or symptoms of depression every now and then but this does not mean they are depressed.
 On the other hand people who are experiencing depression may not have all these symptoms.
 At Master Therapies we recommend you seek help before these symptoms becoming too overwhelming.

 Anxiety is more than just feeling stressed or worried.
 While stress and anxious feelings are a common response to a situation where we feel under pressure, they usually pass once the stressful situation has passed, or the ‘stressors’ are removed.

 Anxiety is the most common mental health condition in Australia.
 On average, one in four people – one in three women and one in ﬁve men – will experience anxiety at some stage in their life.
 In a 12-month period, over two million Australians experience anxiety.

-If you are experiencing any of the above signs or symptoms and would like to find out about possible treatments available, contact Nina on (07) 3294 7223 or 0402 900 425.
+Please contact Nina on (07) 3294 7223 or 0402 900 425.
 For more information on depression and mental health please visit the Beyond Blue website for more details.